Temple8 Templates

 Introduction

 Temple8 is the simple, yet powerful templating engine that is included with LaraGram.
 Unlike some PHP templating engines, Temple8 does not restrict you from using plain PHP code in your templates.
 In fact, all Temple8 templates are compiled into plain PHP code and cached until they are modified, meaning Temple8 adds essentially zero overhead to your application.
-Temple8 template files use the .t8.php
+Temple8 template files use the .t8.php file extension and are typically stored in the app/templates directory.

-helper.
-Of course, as mentioned in the documentation on templates, data may be passed to the Temple8 template using the template
+Temple8 templates may be returned from listens or controllers using the global template helper.
+Of course, as mentioned in the documentation on templates, data may be passed to the Temple8 template using the template helper's second argument:

 Bot::onText('hi', function () {